lawnjelly/Misc/MRP2.md

 Normally you will discover a bug when working on your own project, which may be large and complex.

 There are two problems here:

-(1) You may not want to post your work in progress game into a github issue.
+1) You may not want to post your work in progress game into a github issue.
 It may not be open source, and you may not want critical eyes looking over something that is a work in progress.
 This is totally understandable.

-(2) If you did post your entire project, it would likely contain a whole load of code / assets that had nothing to do with the bug, but came along for the ride.
+2) If you did post your entire project, it would likely contain a whole load of code / assets that had nothing to do with the bug, but came along for the ride.
 This can make it incredibly difficult for the engine developers to work with.

+The solution we prefer to use for these problems is the "minimum reproduction project".

-A minimum reproduction project is a project that demonstrates the bug, but does nothing else.
+Strictly speaking, by definition, a minimum reproduction project is a project that demonstrates the bug, but does _nothing else_.
 It should contain no superfluous scenes, nodes, gdscript, addons, textures, models, animations, sounds etc.

+This follows the adage, that "perfection is achieved not when there is nothing more to add, but when the is nothing left to take away".

 Ideally _there should be nothing present in your project that we could remove_, such that the bug would still exhibit.

-### DO NOT include features that show off your skills, but that do not contribute to the bug report.
+### Try not to include features that show off your skills, but that do not contribute to the bug report.
-* This is absolutely not the time to show off your skills.
-In general the less flashy the MRP, the better it is.
+* There can be a temptation to show off your skills.
+This is absolutely not the time to do it.
+In general the less flashy the MRP, the better.
-* The best MRPs are a few Kb, and contain e.g. a scene tree with a single node that demonstrates the problem, and NOTHING ELSE.
+* The best MRPs are a few Kb, and contain e.g. a scene tree with a single node that demonstrates the problem, and nothing else.
-* Do not include elaborate control schemes for cameras / players, unless this is necessary to show the bug.
+* Try not to include elaborate control schemes for cameras / players, unless this is necessary to show the bug.
 * If a mesh shows a bug, show us the bug in a mesh with 8 vertices, rather than 2000.
+* Don't include animations if they are not part of the bug.

-## Why do engine developers want only minimum reproduction projects?
+## Why do engine developers prefer minimum reproduction projects?
-* Primarily, the time of developers who are familiar with the engine is limited, and it is better for all of us that they spend it fixing bugs / adding features rather than trying to understand / simplify over elaborate issue projects.
+* Primarily, the time of developers who are familiar with the engine is limited, and it is better for everyone that they spend it fixing bugs / adding features rather than trying to understand / simplify over elaborate issue projects.
 Time spent not fixing the bug is time wasted.
-* A medium sized project which seems simple to you (because of familiarity) could take hours for a third party to understand, time which we do not have available.
+* A medium sized project which seems simple to you (because of familiarity) could take hours for a third party to understand, time which may not be available.
-* In practice in most cases non-minimum projects will result in your issue being ignored, and not fixed.
+* In many cases non-minimum projects will result in your issue being treated as low priority, and as a result may be less likely to be fixed.

-## DO NOT simply package your project that you are working on as an MRP.
+## In most cases you should not simply package the project that you are working on as an MRP.
-You can do a lot of the job of bug fixing for us.
+You can do a lot of the job of bug fixing before an engine developer sets eyes on it.

 1) Make a note of what is going wrong
 2) Try and identifying the area that is causing the problem